<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Helping Your High Schooler Take Ownership of their College Search

 The college search and application process is more confusing and overwhelming than in years past.
 It’s not realistic to expect your high schooler to handle things entirely on their own, but there is also a fine line between helping and taking over.
-If you’re the parent of a high school junior approaching the “uphill” portion of the college planning process, addressing the question of ownership early on can help ensure a low level of stress for you and your student.

 Acknowledging Your Role as a Teammate

 The desire to play a significant role in your child’s road to college is understandable.
-After all, helping them make the “right decision” seems like an easy way to help set them up for a happy and successful future, which is all that you want for your child.
+After all, helping them make the right decision seems like an easy way to help set them up for a happy and successful future, which is all that you want for your child.
 What could be wrong with you having a strong hand in where and how they apply to college?

-Having a Conversation About "Handing Over the Keys"
+Having a Conversation About Handing Over the Keys

 The sooner you realize and acknowledge your role, the sooner your child will feel empowered to make decisions for themselves.
 It’s not only important to recognize this internally, but also to communicate with your child about how you intend to participate in their college search process.